ClusterHQ/hiring/senior-engineer.rst

 We need help with:
 ------------------
 * **Architecting and building the next generation of storage and cluster management infrastructure for containers**
+* Mentoring and coaching more junior staff
+* Developing architecture and communicating it to a wider team
 * Code review
 * Pair programming
 * Writing technical documentation
 * Blogging on technical subjects you care about
+* Giving talks at technical events

 Location:
 ---------